-For those that live the RV lifestyle or love the outdoors, having a reliable portable beverage container is a serious issue.
-Whether you are hiking, boating, or away from your base for hours at a time, you need to stay hydrated.
-Having a sealed, insulated water bottle that can withstand your adventure is a must.
+For those that live the RV lifestyle or love the outdoors, having a portable beverage container is a serious issue.
+Whether you’re hiking, boating, or away from your home-base for hours at a time, you need to stay hydrated.
+Having a sealed, insulated water/coffee bottle that can withstand your adventure is a must.

-If you’re in a hurry and just want our recommendation for the best-insulated water bottle, then we recommend the 18oz YETI Rambler – the vacuum insulated stainless steel bottle as the best one.
+If you’re in a hurry and just want our recommendation for the best-insulated water/coffee bottle, we recommend the 18oz YETI Rambler – the vacuum insulated stainless steel bottle as the best one.
 If you’re interested in how we made this choice, please continue reading.

 Materials And Insulation